 The Philadelphia chapter of this national organization looks to raise awareness about trans rights and liberties for young adults—starting in the homes and schools of Philadelphia.
 Their work includes fighting for the rights of every trans student to receive a supportive, fair and just education in schools nationwide, and advocating against the passage of any anti-transgender legislation.
 GLSEN implements teacher trainings in schools, and hosts education events for families and school faculty.
 If you’re looking to take action further with GLSEN try volunteering with one of their chapter networks, make a donation or attend an event in your city to show support for the organization’s mission to create safe schools for LGBTQ students.

-When those 700-plus people marched in the Philly Trans March on October 12, they were calling for more than visibility: They were demanding justice and the right to civil liberties for transgender people, and trying to make room for the voices of those who are too often silenced.
-But as the transgender death toll rises, to be silent is to be complacent.
-Speak up: Attend City Hall and council meetings, reach out to your elected state officials, and vote, vote, vote for transgender rights—and against those who are standing in the way of trans equality.
+When people march with Philly Trans March, they are calling for more than visibility: They demand justice and the right to civil liberties for transgender people, and try to make room for the voices of those who are too often silenced.
+But as the transgender death toll rises, silence is complacency.
+Speak up: Attend City Hall and City Council meetings, reach out to your elected state officials, and vote, vote, vote for transgender rights—and against those who are standing in the way of trans equality.
 Make sure you’re registered for the next election here.